frontity/docs/docs/contributing/how-to-contribute.md

 ## 📖 Improve the documentation

 * Is something missing or not clear enough?
 Did you find any spelling mistakes?
-Here's how you can help:
   * You can directly _suggest your changes by following our_ [_documentation contributing guidelines_](https://github.com/frontity/gitbook-docs/blob/master/CONTRIBUTING.md)
   * Or you can _report them using our_ [_community forum_](https://community.frontity.org/c/docs-and-tutorials).
 * You can also help **translating** our documentation.